Women's Soccer Falls to Columbia, Killing Championship Dreams | Sports | The Harvard Crimson

 Women's Soccer Falls to Columbia, Ending Championship Hopes

-Harvard women’s soccer traveled to New York City on Saturday to face the Columbia Lions, falling 2-1 after a hard-fought 90-minute match that ended their postseason aspirations.
+The Harvard women’s soccer team traveled to New York City on Saturday to face the Columbia Lions, falling 2-1 after a tense 90-minute contest that ended its postseason ambitions.

-After a tough senior night loss to the University of Pennsylvania the previous weekend, Harvard entered the match against Columbia determined to secure at least one point to keep their Ivy League title hopes alive.
+After a heartbreaking senior night loss to the University of Pennsylvania the previous weekend, Harvard entered its final match in New York with determination to secure at least one point and keep its championship hopes alive.

 more